bezmoradi/tutorials/go/13-json.md

 func Unmarshal(data []byte, v any) error
 ```

-This function receives input data of a slice of bytes (`[]byte`) as the first param and memory address of a struct as the second one.
+This function receives input data of a slice of bytes (`[]byte`) as the first parameter and a pointer to a struct as the second one.
 If this process results in any error, `Unmarshal` returns it.
-In the following snippet, we have created a function called `jsonDecoder` which utilized the `Unmarshal` function:
+In the following snippet, we have created a function called `jsonDecoder` which utilizes the `Unmarshal` function:

 ```go
 package main